240408-JavaFSInfosys/P2Demo/README.md

   - Check the Utils package and application.properties for the JWT and Spring Security configuration

 - Context API for global storage on the front end
   - Stores the JWT, with all the relevant user info and for use in axios requests

+- UUIDs instead of int IDs

+- public deployment.
+RDS, EC2, S3.
+  - Check LoginComponent for S3 examples
+  - Check UserController for EC2 examples
+  - Check application.properties for RDS connection